BNU-CO452/BlueJ-Apps/README.md

 This template is based on Java application described in the book *Objects First with Java: A Practical Introduction Using BlueJ* Version 6 Java and contains starting Projects for BNU CO452 students

 The requirements for those applications and full details of how they will be assessed can be found in [this repositories Wiki](https://github.com/BNU-CO452/BlueJ-Apps/wiki)
+## Step 1
+Click on the **Use this Template** button and create your own copy of this repository
+## Step 2
+Install [GitHub Desktop](https://desktop.github.com/) on your computer
+## Step 3
+Create or locate a suitable folder to store all your local repositories.
+Dont use a cloud drive like OneDrive.
+A folder on a memory stick or a data drive is best.
+## Step 4
+Use GitHub Desktop to clone your remote repository to create a local copy in your repositories folder.
+## Step 5
+Stat coding the applications on your local copy and commit and push up your changes bit by bit adding a suitable message with each commit so your tutor can see how you developed the application in detail.